lucywyman/party-site/README.md

-# The Voigt's Halloween party
+# lucyandeli.party

-A single-page static site to share information about our Halloween party, built with ♥ by @pono.
+A static site for all of our events.